 Australia’s most glamorous designer, Alex Perry created magnificent gowns ready for the red carpet.
-This Sydney-born designer, named Australia’s premier Couturier graduated from the prestigious East Sydney Fashion Design Studio in 1984, followed by the opening of his first atelier in Kensington, Sydney, in 1992.
-Since then his jewelled corsets, dramatic gowns and sexy sheaths have become his trademark signature, boasting an impressive clientele including Megan Gale, Jackie O, Gigi Hadid, Natalie Portman, Kim Kardashian and Rihanna.
+This Sydney-born designer, named Australia’s premier couturier, graduated from the prestigious East Sydney Fashion Design Studio in 1984, followed by the opening of his first atelier in Kensington, Sydney, in 1992.
+Since then his jewelled corsets, dramatic gowns and sexy sheaths have become his trademark, boasting an impressive clientele including Megan Gale, Jackie O, Gigi Hadid, Natalie Portman, Kim Kardashian and Rihanna.
 Not only does Perry produce highly-anticipated feminine silhouettes, but since the inaugural Mercedes Australian Fashion Week in 1995, his shows have evolved into what is now known as ‘the most glamorous show of the week’.

 Sarah-Jane Clarke & Heidi Middleton (Sass and Bide)

 Established by Australian-born friends Sarah-Jane Clarke and Heidi Middleton in 1999, their label Sass and Bide has become iconic, designing strong, obscure and beautiful garments.
 From ready-to-wear fashion to leather and denim, and their exclusive gallery pieces, they have evolved from an ‘underground phenomenon to a cult label of international fame’.
 Originally selling their customised denim along Portobello Road in London, their first seasonal collection was shown at the Mercedes Australian Fashion Week in 2001, followed by annual showings in Fashion Weeks from London to New York.
-With a great emphasis on graphic prints and innovative cuts, these designers draw their inspiration from an extensive archive that has attracted attention across the world.
+With emphasis on graphic prints and innovative cuts, these designers draw inspiration from an extensive archive that has attracted attention across the world.

 Nicky and Simone Zimmermann